Azure/fta-architecturalreview/articles/devtest.md

   * [Customer Examples](#customer-examples)

 ## DevOps Self-Assessment Tool
 Are you aware of the DevOps Self-Assessment tool?
-If not, this may be a great place to start to baseline your DevOps practices! [https://www.devopsassessment.net/][1]
+If not, this may be a great place to start to baseline your DevOps practices!
+[DevOps Self-Assessment](https://www.devopsassessment.net/)

 ## App & Data Migration